anupkunduabc/Chemical-Process-Calculations/README.md

-# 📘 Material and Energy Balance – Chemical Engineering
+# 📘 Chemical-Process-Calculations  – Chemical Engineering

 This repository provides structured notebooks and solved examples for the course **Material and Energy Balance**, organized unit-wise.
 It includes Python-based Jupyter notebooks, visualizations, and simulation examples for practical understanding of core chemical engineering calculations.